garner-code/doors/README.md

 ## The Study

 In this study, we examined the effect of contextual clarity on task switching and learning transfer with a visual search task.
-This study contains two experiments: one measuring performance on task switching performance (exp_ts) and the other measuring learning transfer (exp_lt).
+This study contains two experiments: one measuring performance on task switching (exp_ts) and the other measuring learning transfer (exp_lt).
 The *transfer* variable in the dataset is not applicable to exp_ts.

 The repository holds analysis code in R for human behavioural data.